Peppa Pig World Review & Top Tips (Paultons Park)

 There is just so much to see and do but that’s for another day!
 For more information on Paultons Park, Sam from North East Family Fun has this review and Cathy from Mummy Travels has some information on the aviary and the gardens.
 If you would like to see foryourselff what the park is like, have a peek at Laura’s video of Paultons Park.

 The main cafe is near the entrance called ‘Wild Forest Family Restaurant’.
 This has a microwave for you to heat up any of your own baby food.
 Base Camp is located in the Lost Kingdom and is more fast food snacks.
 There is also a Railroad Diner which is open seasonally.
 In Peppa Pig World is Daddy Pig’s Tummy Cafe.
 There are plenty of kiosks dotted around the place for ice-cream and hot dogs and other snacks.

 Our hotel stay and entry for a family of 4 cost £248 (with one under 1 metre) but we did opt to treat ourselves and stay in the 4* Solent Hotel in Hampshire.
+It is one of the hotels near Peppa Pig World with swimming pool.
 There are several hotel options of various distances and facilities so this will affect the price should you choose a Paulton Break.
 If you purchase tickets in advance you can save.
 An adult or child ticket over 1metre is £27.25 (or £31.75 on the day) A family of 3 over 1m will cost £79.25 – a saving of £13.50 Children under 1 metre are free.